hezbranch/AwesomeShopper/README.md

 developed by Teah Markstone and Daniel Kasenberg

-## Matt's Notes for Running Test Agent
+## Matt's Notes for Running Test Agent Environment
 *how to create a new python game environment with multiple agents

 `python3 socket_env.py --num_players 2`